Xidu, Hunan

 Xidu Town (西渡镇 (xīdù Zhèn)) is a town and the seat of Hengyang County in Hunan, China.
 The town has an area of 152.6 km2 with a population of about 170,351 (as of 2010 census).
-It has 22 villages and 13 communities under its jurisdiction, its seat is Huaihua Community (槐花社区).
+It has 22 villages and 13 communities under its jurisdiction, and its seat is Huaihua Community (槐花社区).

 History

 The name of Xidu Town may have been first recorded in Yuanfeng Jiuyu Zhi (元丰九域志; a geographical book by Wang Cun) in the Northern Song dynasty.
 It means crossing the river to the west.
 Going west to Baoqing (modern Shaoyang) from Hengzhou (modern Hengyang) via the Zheng River in the past, it was named after that.
 It is Located on the western bank of Zheng River.
 After Hengnan County was reformed from a part of the county of Hengyang, its seat was moved to the town from the north of Hengyang (the modern Shigu District) in July 1952.